Freaked out about Feeding? Some Food for Thought

 • Family distress over food and feeding; feeding time is stressful or meals are ‘battles’

-Still feeling freaked out?
-Here are 2 comprehensive websites/resources to support you during the learning process.
+Still experiencing feeding difficulties?
+Here are two comprehensive websites/resources to support you during the learning process.

 ASHA Information about Feeding